iturdikulov/notes/ChatGPT.md

 this}.
 If possible include links to official documentation.
 My first question is "How do I download page using Python `http.client` module"

+## Criticism

+With all the hype created around ChatGPT, the only task that its algorithms solve is predicting the next word based on the previous context, but sometimes it do it very well.

 ## Concurrent

 - [Bard - Chat Based AI Tool from Google, Powered by PaLM 2](https://bard.google.com/)